bradleybin/Locate-Globally-Segment-locally-A-Progressive-Architecture-With-Knowledge-Review-Network-for-SOD/README.md

 # Locate-Globally-Segment-locally-A-Progressive-Architecture-With-Knowledge-Review-Network-for-SOD
 !!!2021-7-3.
 We have corrected some errors.
 The pre-trained SGL-KRN model and PA-KRN model will be released soon...
+!!!2021-8-12.
+The pre-trained SGL-KRN model and PA-KRN model have been released.

 This repository is the official implementation of PA-KRN and SGL-KRN, which is proposed in "Locate Globally, Segment locally: A Progressive Architecture With Knowledge Review Network for Salient Object Detection."
 [PDF](https://ojs.aaai.org/index.php/AAAI/article/view/16408)